tdeheurles/homecores/README.md

 192.168.1.83   kubernetes.io/hostname=192.168.1.83   Ready
 ```

-If you see the 4 kube containers running, it's cool !
+If you see the 4 kube containers running, it's cool!

 #### Detailed way

 ##### Wait for systemd jobs
 When you have ssh in, you will have to wait for some download and process to be done.
-You can monitor these process by using the `slj` alias for `systemctl list-jobs` :
+You can monitor these processes by using the `slj` alias for `systemctl list-jobs` :

 ```bash
 core@master1 ~ $ slj